intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 ### Lessons Learned {#lessons}

-Intel MPX is a promising technology: it provides the strongest possible security guarantees, it instruments most programs transparently and correctly, its ICC incarnation has moderate overheads of 20-50%, it can interoperate with unprotected legacy libraries, and its protection level is easily configurable.
+Intel MPX is a promising technology: it provides the strongest possible security guarantees against spatial errors, it instruments most programs transparently and correctly, its ICC incarnation has moderate overheads of 20-50%, it can interoperate with unprotected legacy libraries, and its protection level is easily configurable.
-However, our evaluation indicates that it is not yet mature enough for widespread use.
+However, our evaluation indicates that it is not yet mature enough for widespread use because of the following issues:

-**Lesson 1: Intel MPX is not a silver bullet.**
+**Lesson 1: The compiler support is not mature enough.**
-By design [MPX can break programs](/usability) that violate the C standard memory model but are otherwise perfectly functional: some of these programs would require intrusive changes to execute under MPX.
-Moreover, [performance overheads are still too high](/performance) for MPX to be used in production.

-**Lesson 2: Intel MPX is not production-ready.**
 MPX support is available for GCC and ICC compilers.[^clang] At the compiler level, GCC-MPX has [severe performance issues](/performance) whereas ICC-MPX has [a number of compiler bugs](/usability).
 At the runtime-support level, both GCC and ICC provide only a small subset of function wrappers for the C standard library, thus not detecting bugs such as the [Nginx bug](case-studies/#security-1).
-Finally, at the hardware level, some MPX instructions are [very slow](/microbenchmarks#mpxinstr) and some have [unjustified data dependencies](/performance#ipc).
+However, we believe that all these issues will be fixed in the future versions of the compilers.

+**Lesson 2: The new instructions are not as fast as expected.**
+There are two performance issues with MPX instructions:
+* Spilling bounds registers into memory often involves costly two-level address translation, which can contribute a significant share to the overhead.
+We, however, do not know any viable solution to this problem.
+* As our [experiments show](/performance#ipc), current Skylake processors perform bounds checking sequentially, i.e., bounds are not checked in parallel with the corresponding memory access.
+If this data dependency did not exist, MPX would be able to use instruction parallelism to a higher extent and the overheads would be lower.
+Fixing this issue would require changes in the next generations of processors.

 **Lesson 3: Intel MPX does not support multithreading.**
 Current incarnation of MPX has no support for multithreaded programs.[^multi]